Dolphin Tale 2: Plot

-Sawyer and Hazel break the rules and swim with Winter, who appears to be feeling better.
+A few days later, Sawyer and Hazel are scrubbing the pool's walls, Hazel asks Sawyer is he booked his flight to Boston, but Sawyer says that he isn't sure about going, much to Hazel's disbelief.
+Following an argument, Sawyer and Hazel break the rules and swim with Winter, who appears to be feeling better.
 Clay finds them doing so and scolds them, but then states that it does not matter, because George issued an order that Winter be transferred to a marine park in Texas.
 Meanwhile, Lorraine and Sawyer's friends arrange a going-away party for Sawyer's anticipated participation in SEA Semester, although he still cannot decide whether to go.
 Dr. McCarthy shows him an old watch which must be tapped to keep ticking, and so encourages Sawyer to "shake it up now and then" and try new things in life.

 During the party, Clay is informed that another female dolphin has been rescued and is headed to CMA; one so young that she has not yet learned how to hunt and cannot return to the wild.
 This offers new hope of companionship for Winter, so they name her "Hope".
 Meanwhile, Mavis is released, and Rufus follows her out to sea.

 George gives Clay an extension to keep Winter from being transferred, and CMA tries to introduce Hope as her new companion.
-Hope panics and circles the pool at high speed, and staff members quickly separate the two dolphins.
+When they attempt to introduce the two, Hope panics and circles the pool at high speed, forcing staff members to quickly separate the two dolphins.
 They realize that Hope had sensed that Winter had no tail and moved differently from other dolphins.
 Sawyer thinks that a new prosthetic tail might have better results; though Phoebe, Rebecca, and Kat are initially wary of the potential repercussions, everyone agrees.

 In her second meeting with Hope, Winter wears the new tail designed by Dr. McCarthy.
 A huge crowd, including George, is present to watch, and eventually the two dolphins accept each other.
 Everyone rejoices that Winter can stay at CMA now that she has a companion.
 With his uncertainty about Winter resolved, Sawyer decides to go to the SEA Semester program, but reassures her that he will be back.
 Hazel says goodbye to him by releasing helium balloons and holding up a sign, and Sawyer sends her a text message saying, "Thanks, Hazel.
 You're the best!", causing her to blush as she smiles to herself, while Rufus returns to the aquarium.
 As Sawyer, Kyle and Lorraine drive away, Hazel quietly affirms she will really miss Sawyer.